drawpile/listserver/doc/api.md

 The `nsfm` field is used to inform that the session will contain material not suitable for minors.
 The server may also implicitly apply the tag based on words appearing in the title.

-The `usernames` field contains a list of logged in users.
-This is an optional field.
-Typically only sessions open to public will provide it.

 Successful response (200 OK):